01Joseph-Hwang10/terraform-provider-mongodb/docs/data-sources/database_documents.md

 page_title: "mongodb_database_documents Data Source - mongodb"
 subcategory: ""
 description: |-
-  This resource reads a single document in a collection in a database on the MongoDB server.
+  This resource reads a list of documents in a database with a given filter.
 ---

 # mongodb_database_documents (Data Source)

-This resource reads a single document in a collection in a database on the MongoDB server.
+This resource reads a list of documents in a database with a given filter.